Yiozolm/ConverseNet/README.md

 Acknowledgments
 ----------
 This work was supported by Suzhou
-Key Technologies Project (Grant No. SYG2024136), Natu- ral Science Foundation of China (Grant No. 62406135), and Natural Science Foundation of Jiangsu Province (Grant No.
+Key Technologies Project (Grant No. SYG2024136), Natural Science Foundation of China (Grant No. 62406135), and Natural Science Foundation of Jiangsu Province (Grant No.BK20241198).
-BK20241198).